Isostasy with Love: I Elastic equilibrium: Summary

 In this paper, elastic isostasy is formulated as a loading problem under surface and internal loads, in which the complicated response of the body is represented by Love numbers.
 More specifically, Airy isostatic ratios depend on \textit{deviatoric Love numbers}, which quantify deviations with respect to a fluid body, and on the loading ratio, which quantifies the relative amount of internal and surface loading.
 A physical constraint on the loading ratio, or \textit{isostatic prescription}, determines the particular form taken by elastic isostasy.
 In an incompressible model stratified into homogeneous layers, the different isostatic ratios are linked by simple transformations (\textit{isostatic relations}), so that it is enough to know one isostatic ratio to determine them all.
 At degree one, isostatic ratios are fully known without isostatic prescription, because full compensation always occurs in the centre-of-mass frame (this property can be understood as well in terms of degree-one Love numbers).
 Isostatic ratios in elastic isostasy have the nice property of being invariant under a global rescaling of the shear modulus of the shell (\textit{$\mu$-invariance}).
 This property was verified here for 3-layer incompressible models, but a general proof would be welcome.
 Thanks to $\mu$-invariance, isostatic ratios can be computed in the limit of a fluid shell.
-Besides greatly simplifying analytical computations, the fluid limit will be used in the companion paper to reveal the connection between elastic isostasy and dynamic isostasy, in which the shell evolves in the long-time limit to a quasi-fluid state \citep{beuthe2020a}.
+Besides greatly simplifying analytical computations, the fluid limit will be used in Paper~II to reveal the connection between elastic isostasy and dynamic isostasy, in which the shell evolves in the long-time limit to a quasi-fluid state.
+With Love numbers, it becomes easy to quantify the effect on isostasy of the structure below the shell.
 For example, the state of Enceladus's core (relaxed or not) has a 10\% effect on isostatic anomalies (Fig.~\ref{FigCompensFactorThickness}).
 For Titan-like icy satellites, the effect of ocean stratification could be an interesting avenue to explore, although the nearly complete compensation on these large bodies makes it difficult to measure their long-wavelength gravity anomalies.
 If needed, it is possible to consider isostatic models with local compensation by assuming that the elasticity of the shell is transversely isotropic (Fig.~\ref{FigShapeMSI}).